Mexicas de la Ciudad de México

-The Mexicas de la Ciudad de México, also called Mexicas LFA or Mexicas CDMX, are an American football team based in Mexico City (CDMX), Mexico.
+The Mexicas de la Ciudad de México (English: Mexico City Mexicas), also called Mexicas LFA or Mexicas CDMX, are an American football team based in Mexico City (CDMX), Mexico.
 The team was founded in 2015 with the name of Eagles, and is one of the four charter members of the Liga de Fútbol Americano Profesional, the top American football league in Mexico.
 The Mexicas play their home games at the Estadio ITESM CCM.

 History

 The team was founded on 4 November 2015, one of the four original franchises of the LFA.
 The team hoped to draw fans from the local university, Instituto Politécnico Nacional.
 The IPN football team, the Águilas Blancas (White Eagles), were one of the most popular teams in ONEFA and their team colors are cherry and white.
 For these reasons, the LFA franchise chose Eagles as their nickname and adopted similar colors of red and white.
 Antonio Sandoval was hired as the Eagles first head coach.

 The Eagles played their first game of the inaugural LFA season on 21 February 2016, losing 28-30 against the Condors.
 The Eagles would get their first victory seven days later, defeating the Raptors 29–27.
 Finishing with a record of 3–3 in their first season, the Eagles fell short of qualifying for the playoffs.

 José Campuzano replaced Sandoval as head coach for 2017.
 In his first year, he led the Eagles to a 4–3 record, and an appearance in the playoffs.
 But in the Central Division Championship Game, the Eagles were crushed by the Mayas, 40–18.

 In its first two seasons, all LFA teams were directly administered by the league.
 Prior to the 2018 season, the LFA decided to allow the franchising of its teams.
 On 5 October 2017, the Eagles were acquired by Marco Antonio Conde, director of the Universidad del Conde de Coatepec, Veracruz.
 With the arrival of Conde, the Eagles were renamed as Mexicas, a nickname used by the sports teams of the aforementioned university.
 The team colors of red and white were changed to red and black.